Lineup Magic - Captain's Reference

 How do APA playoffs work for team captains?

 Regular session rules apply during Playoffs.
 The teams with the most points at the end of a session are seeded into Playoffs, along with a wild card team drawn by the League Operator.
+To be eligible for the wild card draw, a team must not have forfeited more than five individual matches during the session and must be current with all league fees.
 Players must have competed at least four times with the team during the session to be eligible for Playoffs; captains should track this across the season.
 For World Championship qualification, the Spring Session roster at the end of week four becomes the locked World Qualifier roster.

-Rule information on this page is drawn from the APA Official Team Manual (revised January 2023) and is provided for reference.
+Rule information on this page is drawn from the APA Official Team Manual (League Years '26/27, '27/28 & '28/29) and is provided for reference.
 Rules may vary by local area and are subject to change by the APA at any time.
 Always confirm current rules with your League Operator or at poolplayers.com.
-LineUp Magic is an independent tool and is not affiliated with, authorized by, or endorsed by the American Poolplayers Association (APA) or any pool league organization.
+Lineup Magic is an independent tool and is not affiliated with, authorized by, or endorsed by the American Poolplayers Association (APA) or any pool league organization.